October 2022 United Kingdom government crisis: Background

 Truss had been elected as leader of the Conservative Party on 5 September at the culmination of a seven-week process, and was duly appointed as prime minister by Queen Elizabeth II on the following day.

-Political activity was greatly reduced during the period of national mourning following the death of the Queen, between 8 and 19 September.
+Two days after Truss was appointed, political activity was greatly reduced during the period of national mourning following the death of the Queen, between 8 and 19 September.

 On 23 September, Kwasi Kwarteng delivered a Ministerial Statement entitled "The Growth Plan" to the House of Commons that was widely referred to as the mini-budget.
 This prompted significant negative market reaction, including the pound sterling falling to a record low against the US dollar and a sharp increase in the cost of government borrowing.
 On 14 October, Kwarteng returned early from meetings in the United States and Truss dismissed him as chancellor.
 He was replaced by Jeremy Hunt, who said on 17 October that most of the measures in the mini-budget would no longer be implemented.

 According to The Daily Telegraph, there were at least five Conservative MPs calling for Truss's resignation by 17 October: Crispin Blunt, Andrew Bridgen, Angela Richardson, Charles Walker and Jamie Wallis.
-That evening, Truss said she was "sorry for the mistakes that have been made", but added that she remained "committed to the vision" and would lead the Conservatives into the next UK general election.
+That evening, Truss said she was "sorry for the mistakes that have been made", but added that she remained "committed to the vision" and would lead the Conservatives into the next general election.
+However, this did not seem to calm the growing tensions in her party, with one Conservative MP remarking, “This is the first time I have ever heard a corpse deliver its own eulogy.”
 The following day Lord Frost, a Conservative peer, also called for Truss to resign.

 Truss met with Graham Brady, the chair of the 1922 Committee, on 17 and 20 October.
 The meeting on 17 October was said to have caused Truss to miss an urgent question by opposition leader Keir Starmer about Kwarteng's departure.
 Truss's absence drew criticism from a number of MPs, including Starmer.
 Truss later appeared alongside Hunt during his economic statement to the House of Commons.